FECASRO/FECASRO/README.md

-## Hola me pillas trabajando, pero quedate y hecha un vistazo
+## Hola me pillas trabajando, pero quedate y echa un vistazo

 <!--
 **FECASRO/FECASRO** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.